mu-semtech/ember-data-table/README.md

     is the last page.
   - `previousPage` :: The previous page number in this view, `undefined` if this is the first page.
-  - `updatePage` :: Function which takes a backend page number and updates it (this is the raw function supplied to `DataTable`.
+  - `updatePage` :: Function which takes a back-end page number and updates it (this is the raw function supplied to `DataTable`.
   - `humanPage` :: Thu current page in human form.
-  - `updateHumanPage` :: Updates the human page number (this will call `updatePage` after mapping the human page number through the backend page number offset).
+  - `updateHumanPage` :: Updates the human page number (this will call `updatePage` after mapping the human page number through the back-end page number offset).
   - `selectSizeOption` :: Selects a new size option, takes `event` as input and gets the new value from `event.target.value`.